MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

   When you assign an emergency location to a user or site, it's this unique location ID that's associated with the user or site.

 - **Registered address** - **An emergency address that is assigned to each user.
 A registered address is sometimes referred to as a static emergency address or address of record.
 Note that registered addresses do not currently apply to Direct Routing users.)
 DIRECT ROUTING COMING LATER...?
-APPLIES TO OC BUT WHETHER ADMIN SETS IT DEPENDS ON OPERATOR CONFIGURATION OF NUMBER?**
+APPLIES TO OC BUT WHETHER ADMIN CAN SET IT DEPENDS ON OPERATOR CONFIGURATION OF NUMBER?**

 >[!Note]
 >There are some differences in how you manage emergency calling depending on whether you are using **Microsoft Calling Plans, Operator Connect, or Direct Routing** for your [PSTN connectivity](pstn.connectivity.md).
 These considerations are described throughout this article.

 ## Emergency address validation

+**APPLIES TO ALL 3?
+TO DR LATER?**

 To assign an emergency address to a user or to a network identifier, you must ensure that the emergency address is marked as "validated."
 Address validation ensures that the address is legitimate, and that it cannot be modified after it is assigned.